bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

 ---
 ### MagenicMetrics.Controllers.MetricsBaseController.GetValidationErrors(Microsoft.AspNetCore.Mvc.Filters.ActionExecutedContext)

- Gets the concatenated validation errors.
+ This method gets the concatenated validation errors.

 **Returns:** This is the concatenated validation errors with "|" uses as a separator.